Sliabh na mBan (armoured car): Preservation

-Following the end of hostilities in Europe, the armoured Rolls Royces were once again retired and stored at the Curragh Camp.
+Following the end of hostilities in Europe, the armoured Rolls-Royces were once again retired and stored at the Curragh Camp.
 It was here that Slievenamon was taken aside by Paddy Lynch, the foreman of the Cavalry Workshop located inside the Camp, who proceeded to carry out an independent preservation of the vehicle.

 Lynch had previously served as a driver in the National Army and had been a personal driver of Michael Collins on a number of occasions.
 In 1924, he joined the Cavalry Workshop where he helped maintain the armoured vehicles.
 Due to her association with Collins, Lynch wished to preserve Slievenamon in Collins' memory.
 To disguise what he was doing, Lynch listed the vehicle as scrap metal.
 Because of this Slievenamon avoided being auctioned off and sold for scrap in 1954.
-(Note: No exact has been given for when the name change occurred.
+Around this time the vehicle's name was changed to its Gaelic form.
+(Note: No exact date has been given for when the name change occurred.
 However, a photo dated to 1960 shows the vehicle with the name Sliabh na mBan painted on its turret.)
-Around this time the vehicle's name was changed to its Gaelic form.
 Lynch continued to maintain Sliabh na mBan until his retirement in 1977, at which point work on the vehicle was handed over to his son Pat.

+In 2011, Sliabh na mBan underwent an extensive restoration.
+The work on the vehicle was carried out by members of the Defence Forces in conjunction with James Black, a vintage car restorator based in Northern Ireland who specialised in restoring the Rolls-Royce Silver Ghost, the model which the Rolls Royce Armoured car was derived from.
+Pat Lynch's son Padraig, who taken over maintaining the vehicle after his father's retirement, was also involved in the project.